wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm only discover CSRF vulnerabilities, but does not detect and thus does not block CSRF attacks.
+Wallarm only discovers CSRF vulnerabilities, but does not detect and thus does not block CSRF attacks.
 CSRF problem is solved in all modern browsers via content security policies (CSP).

 **Remediation:**